Digital radio: United States

 On February 19, 2007, Sirius Satellite Radio and XM Satellite Radio merged, to form Sirius XM Radio.

 The FCC has auctioned bandwidth allocations for satellite broadcast in the S band range, around 2.3 GHz.

 Terrestrial broadcasting has advantages in being free and local.
 Satellite radio is neither of these things; however, in the early 21st century it has grown by providing uncensored content (most notably, the crossover of Howard Stern from terrestrial radio to satellite radio) and commercial-free, all-digital music channels that offer similar radio formats to local stations.

 The "HD Radio" signal of an FM broadcast station in the US has a limited listening distance from the broadcast tower site.
 FCC regulations currently limit the power of the digital part of the station's transmission to 10% of the existing analog power permitted the station.
 Even at this power level, the presence of the digital signal right next to the station's analog signal can result in older radios picking up noise due to trouble rejecting the adjacent digital signal.
 "There are still some concerns that HD Radio on FM will increase interference between different stations even though HD Radio at the 10% power level fits within the FCC spectral mask."
 HD Radio HD Radio#cite note-14.

 "HD Radio" allows each existing broadcast station to add additional "channels" in the US by transmitting a digital signal on both sides of its channel, just beyond their existing analog Frequency Modulation signal.
 The HD Radio signal occupies the 0.1 MHz that begins 0.1 MHz above and below the carrier frequency station.
 For instance, if a station's analog signal's carrier frequency is 93.3 MHz, the digital signal will fill 93.1–93.2 MHz and 93.4–93.5 MHz within the FM Broadcast Band.
 Several digital audio streams, or "subchannels", can be carried within this single digital data stream, with the number of audio of subchannels and bandwidth allocations at the choice of the station.
 On the radio tuner, these will appear as (in the above case) "93.3-2", "93.3-3", and so on.
 The frequencies that are used do not change as more channels are added to the one radio station (93.3 MHz in the example above).
 Instead, a fixed total amount of bandwidth is simply reallocated across the audio streams such that each now receives less bandwidth, and therefore lower audio quality, than before.

 There is no federally mandated transition to HD Radio for both FM and AM stations.
 However, on October 27, 2020, the FCC approved voluntary all-digital AM operation nationwide.

+China

+In People's Republic of China, CDR (interpreted as China Digital Radio or Convergent Digital Radio) is being developed.